enum314/nemesis/README.md

 ### Update Script

-The bot includes an automatic update script (`scripts/update.sh`) that runs before the main application starts on Pterodactyl.
+The template includes an automatic update script (`scripts/update.sh`) that runs before the main application starts on Pterodactyl.
 This script:

 - Retrieves the latest release from your GitHub repository
 - Cleans up the dist/ directory to ensure a fresh deployment